mchav/dataframe/docs/tutorial.md

 ## 7) Group + aggregate (summary stats per species)

-Let's create a "report" that compute counts and basic stats per group.
+Let's create a "report" that computes counts and basic stats per group.

 We use the `groupBy` to group by some columns and we use `aggregate` to combine column values.